RobinTail/zod-sockets/README.md

 ### Writing

-Within a client context you can use `setData()` method to store the metadata on the client:
+Within a client context you can use `setData()` method to store the metadata on the client.
+The method provides type assistance of its argument and may throw `ZodError` if it does not pass the validation against the specified schema.

 ```typescript
 const handler = async ({ client }) => {